OffCourse/cljs-lambda/README.md

 ## Instructions

-Before you start, make sure to run 'npm install'.
+Before you start, make sure to run 'npm setup.

+- AWS and Lambda configuration go in the .env file
+- Project specific environment variables go into the deploy.env (for development) and production.env (self-explanatory...)

 'boot build' compiles the clojurescript code, which can be tested by running 'npm start.
 When you want to run your function on AWS, run 'npm run deploy'.
 For convencience, I provide a 'npm run deploy-prod' task as well.